 B2B companies should understand that lead generation won’t change overnight; it’s a process.
 By following all of the above steps, B2B companies are better positioning themselves to drive more organic traffic to their website, which can ultimately turn into sales leads.

-It’s important to note that none of the steps from above should be ignored since they’re all dependent on each other.
+It’s important to note that all of the steps listed above must be addressed in your organic search strategy, because they all depend on each other.
 There are several more ways to increase lead generation for B2B companies, but this blog post should get you off to a good start!